 While at Marianapolis, he coached football, basketball, and baseball, and served as the Athletic Director.
 He is credited with helping to build the sports program at Marianapolis.
 He was nicknamed the “Gen” in honor of his military service and his leadership abilities.
 He was universally loved by his students, who wrote this about him upon his retirement:

 Sources: “It Was Nothing!” by Phyllis Murriel Smith, “Marianapolis Preparatory School: The First Fifty Years” by John C. Petrauskas, M.I.C.

 This scholarship was established by the Board of Directors and is designed to help support faculty and staff children as they matriculate to college from Marianapolis.
-While many who interacted with Marilyn during her time as Headmistress will remember the motto “For the sake of one child,'' she and Ken also had an unwavering devotion and commitment to the teaching faculty and staff of our School.
+While many who interacted with Marilyn Ebbitt during her time as Headmistress will remember the motto “For the sake of one child,'' she and her husband Ken '60 also had an unwavering devotion and commitment to the teaching faculty and staff of our School.
 This scholarship has served as a wonderful way for that legacy to continue in their names.

 Named for former Headmistress Marilyn S. Ebbitt, this fund provides resources to welcome impressive and impactful speakers to campus.
 Past speakers have included American Activist Ralph Nader, the Honorable Robert A. Richardson, U.S. Magistrate Judge of the District Court for the District of Connecticut, and Deputy Director of the Office of International Intellectual Property Enforcement Charles Randolph.